hikogui/hikogui/docs/how_to/how_to_draw.md

 `hi::draw_context::draw_box()` A line is a thin rectangle with rounded corners with the corner diameter set to the width of the line.

-When drawing horizontal or vertical lines you may want to position the line so that it goes through the center of the pixels to get a sharp line.
+When drawing horizontal or vertical lines, you may want to position the line so that it goes through the center of the pixels to get a sharp line.
 The origin of the coordinate system is in the left-bottom corner of the most left bottom pixel of a widget.